greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gprecoverseg.html.md

 :   The new host must have the Greenplum Database software installed and configured, and have the same hardware and OS configuration as the current segment hosts \(same OS version, locales, `gpadmin` user account, data directory locations created, ssh keys exchanged, number of network interfaces, network interface naming convention, and so on\).
 Specifically, the Greenplum Database binaries must be installed, the new host must be able to connect password-less with all segments including the Greenplum coordinator, and any other Greenplum Database specific OS configuration parameters must be applied.

-:   **Note:** In the case of multiple failed segment hosts, you can specify the hosts to recover with a comma-separated list.
+:   > **Note** In the case of multiple failed segment hosts, you can specify the hosts to recover with a comma-separated list.
 However, it is strongly recommended to recover one host at a time.
 If you must recover more than one host at a time, then it is critical to ensure that a double fault scenario does not occur, in which both the segment primary and corresponding mirror are offline.

 -q \(no screen output\)
 :   Run in quiet mode.
 Command output is not displayed on the screen, but is still written to the log file.